-- 10.7 In addition to his powers under the Charter, the FIDE President is given the authority to use Remedial Action in case of such infringements of the Ethics Code as laid out hereunder. - 10.8 The following Remedial Actions are available to the FIDE President and may be applied against any of the persons, federations and organizations covered by the Ethics Code: - a) Corrective counselling resulting in an exoneration; - b) Corrective counselling resulting in a warning; - c) Corrective counselling resulting in a reprimand. - 10.9 A warning shall be regarded as a signal of concern from the FIDE President and may, in case of a failure by the Respondent to correct or not to repeat his/her behaviour, result in a subsequent reprimand by the FIDE President or a referral to the EDC for Disciplinary Action. - 10.10 A reprimand shall be regarded as a strong signal of disapproval by the FIDE President and a failure by the Respondent to correct or not to repeat his/her behaviour, may result in a referral to the EDC for Disciplinary Action or dismissal or termination of powers in appropriate cases. - 10.11 A warning lapses after 12 months and a reprimand after 24 months from the date on which it was issued.
-After the expiry of said period, the warning and/or reprimand must not be relied upon, otherwise used or referred to, to the detriment of the Respondent. - 10.12 The FIDE President may delegate his/her authority with respect to Remedial Action to the FIDE Deputy President, Deputy Chairman of the FIDE Management Board or FIDE Executive Director.
+- 10.6 The following Remedial Actions are available to the FIDE President and the single member of the EDC (for violation of the Ethics Code other than the Fair Play Rules) and may be applied against any of the persons, federations and organizations covered by the Ethics Code: - a) Corrective counselling resulting in an exoneration; - b) Corrective counselling resulting in a warning; - c) Corrective counselling resulting in a reprimand. - 10.7 A warning shall be regarded as a signal of concern and may, in case of a failure by the Respondent to correct or not to repeat his/her behaviour, result in a subsequent reprimand or a referral to the EDC for Disciplinary Action.

+- 10.8 A reprimand shall be regarded as a strong signal of disapproval and a failure by the Respondent to correct or not to repeat his/her behaviour, may result in a referral to the EDC for Disciplinary Action or dismissal or termination of powers in appropriate cases. - 10.9 A warning lapses after 12 months and a reprimand after 24 months from the date on which it was issued.
+After the expiry of said period, the warning and/or reprimand must not be relied upon, otherwise used or referred to, to the detriment of the Respondent. - 10.10 The FIDE President may delegate his/her authority with respect to Remedial Action to the FIDE Deputy President, Deputy Chairman of the FIDE Management Board or FIDE Executive Director.